xtrapwr/VibrationSensorApplianceFilterBlueprint/README.md

 This blueprint filters a vibration sensor's state to robustly track the running status of appliances like a washing machine or dryer.
 The running state can then be used for automations to send a notification once the appliance is done.

-## Tested sensor
+## Tested sensors

-This blueprint has been successfully tested with a binary vibration sensor (Tuya Zigbee TS0601 model).
-The sensor used for testing was purchased for around 5 EUR from [AliExpress](https://www.aliexpress.com/item/1005008119507565.html).
+This blueprint has been tested successfully with the following sensors:
+- Tuya Zigbee TS0601 (available on Aliexpress for a few euros)
+- ThirdReality Vibration Sensor

 ## Limitations